 WHY is this medicine prescribed?

-Tislelizumab-jsgr injection is used to treat esophageal squamous cell carcinoma (cancer of the cells lining the throat) that cannot be operated on or has spread to other parts of the body and has not responded to certain other types of treatments.
+Tislelizumab-jsgr injection is used to treat a certain type of esophageal cancer (cancer of the tube that connects your throat to your stomach) and a certain type of gastric cancer (cancer of the stomach).
 Tislelizumab-jsgr is in a class of medications called monoclonal antibodies.
-It works by altering the immune system to slow tumor growth.
+It works by helping the immune system to slow or stop the growth of cancer cells.

 Are there OTHER USES for this medicine?